Harrison Hot Springs: Economy

-Harrison Hot Springs' major economy is tourism in relation to the hot springs, with over half of employment found in service industries, with much of the rest found split through retail, government, construction and manufacturing are represented, as well as minor activity in other areas.
+Harrison Hot Springs' major economy is tourism in relation to the hot springs, with over half of employment found in the service industries, with much of the rest split between retail, government, construction and manufacturing, as well as minor activity in other areas.

+The hospitality industry employs a large majority of the jobs in Harrison Hot Springs, with much of the jobs coming from hotels and motels, and a growing economy stemming from the vacation rentals in the area.

 Attractions

-Harrison Hot Springs' greatest attraction is its titular springs, of course, but it also has the Ranger Station Public Art Gallery, a marina with jet boat tours of the lake available, a nine-hole golf course, and is the closest access to Sasquatch Provincial Park.
+Aside from its titular springs, Harrison Hot Springs also has the Ranger Station Public Art Gallery, a marina with jet boat tours of the lake available, a nine-hole golf course, and is the closest access point to Sasquatch Provincial Park.
 In July, Harrison Hot Springs hosts the Harrison Festival of the Arts, a ten-day celebration of world music and art.
-The annual Festival features free outdoor beach concerts, ticketed evening performances, a children's day, visual art exhibits, various workshops, and two weekend art markets.
-The Harrison Festival also presents ten to twelve professional performing arts events between September and May each year.
+The annual festival features free outdoor beach concerts, ticketed evening performances, a children's day, visual art exhibits, various workshops, and two-weekend art markets.
+The festival also presents ten to twelve professional performing arts events between September and May each year.

+Bigfoot

+Due to the fact that there have been many sightings of Bigfoot in the Fraser Valley near Harrison Hot Springs, the village has embraced the image of the creature.
+The official town mascot, appearing on signs and plush toys, is "Hot Springs Harry", a sasquatch; there are also several bigfoot sculptures throughout the village.
+The village has several gift shops that sell sasquatch-themed souvenirs, as well as a sasquatch museum.

 Government

 The Corporation of the Village of Harrison Hot Springs was incorporated as a municipality in 1949 under the initiative of Colonel Andy Naismith (ret).
 It has a mayor and four councillors.

 Harrison Hot Springs is part of the Chilliwack-Hope provincial electoral district.
-Federally, Harrison Hot Springs is in the Mission-Matsqui-Fraser Canyon riding, represented in the House of Commons of Canada.
+Federally, Harrison Hot Springs is in the Mission-Matsqui-Fraser Canyon riding.